 (S) This course is a continuation of GERM 1003.
 Presentations of vocabulary, grammatical structures, and German culture enable the student to strengthen listening, speaking, reading, and writing skills.
-Prerequisite: Completion of GERM 1003 with a C or better, or department consent.
+Prerequisites: GERM 1003 with a C or better, or department consent.

 GERM 2003 Intermediate German I